Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ## Expose factory method

 The [current compilation scheme](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#inline-classes-abi-jvm) exposes the constructor of the boxed class as _synthetic_, which makes it unavailable from Java.
-Note that this constructor does _not_ execute the `init` block, it's essentially boxing the value.
-We propose to introduce a static factory method `of` that executes any prerequisites and builds the value, with the same visibility as the constructor of the value class.
+Note that this constructor does _not_ execute the `init` block, so it is just boxing the value.
+We propose to introduce a static factory method called `of` that executes any prerequisites and builds the value, with the same visibility as the constructor of the value class.

 ```kotlin
 @JvmInline value class PositiveInt(val number: Int) {